cablesquirrel/chicken_water_controller/README.md

 ## 📚 Theory of operation

-Upon device power-up, it will attempt to connect to the configured WiFi SSID after waiting 1 full second for the devices radio to interface to come up.
+Upon device power-up, it will attempt to connect to the configured WiFi SSID after waiting 1 full second for the device's radio to interface to come up.
 If unable to connect to WiFi within 30 seconds, the device will reset and start the process over.

 The device now checks to make sure required Python packages are installed and installs them using uPIP if